JohnKnee3/Copy-Cat-Games/README.md

 # Copy Cat Games

 ### Overview
-This full stack web application allows a user to view a store front for Copy Cat Games' featured products.
+This full stack web application allows a user to view a storefront for Copy Cat Games' featured products.
 The login of the user allows features that are not available to users that are not logged in.
-The application also provides a forum that adds a community aspect to the store front.
+The application also provides a forum that adds a community aspect to the storefront.
 The styling of the page was done using the help of Bootstrap.
 Page templates are provided by Handlebars.
 MySQL2 is used for the database.
 User's password information is hashed for security.

 ### Table of Contents
 - [Overview](#overview)